 Sure, anyone can cut open an abdomen, but that’s just the first step in a long process.

 When you cut through muscles and fat, they too contain blood vessels, causing additional bleeding in the skin and the tissues and fat.
-If you hit a larger blood vessel, there will be a lot of bleeding.
+If you hit a larger blood vessel, there will be even more bleeding.

 Let’s assume you knew it would happen and prepared for it: You got someone to apply direct pressure to the bleeding area and clamped or sutured the vessels bleeding the most.
 Excellent.